Executive Assistant vs Administrative Assistant: What’s the Difference?

 Executive and administrative assistants are perhaps two of the most frequently sought jobs in any company.
 It’s common to have the two terms used interchangeably as there are similar and sometimes even overlapping roles and ideal qualities between these job titles.

-However, there are key differences between an executive assistant vs administrative assistant.
+However, there are key differences between an administrative assistant and executive assistant.
 Learning to distinguish between these roles should help you decide which is more suited for your business.

 Executive Assistants (EAs) provide support for an executive or a team of executives in a company.
 Although the circumstances of every business vary, EAs typically provide direct support to high-level members of a company.
 This includes the CEO, president or vice-president, and CFO or chief financial officer of a company.
 At its core, the role of an executive assistant is to act as the right hand of the boss.